epimedai/flowers/README.md

 We will be using 65 images per species for training and 15 images per species for validation.

 #### Downloading the dataset
-The dataset can be downloaded and unzipped as follows:
+The dataset can be downloaded and unzipped into this repo's root folder (remeber to ```git clone```it first) as follows:

 ```
 (ml) $ wget http://www.robots.ox.ac.uk/~vgg/data/flowers/17/17flowers.tgz
 (ml) $ tar -xvzf 17flowers.tgz
 ```
-or by downloading the zipped file from http://www.robots.ox.ac.uk/~vgg/data/flowers/17/17flowers.tgz and extracting the files into this repos root folder
+or by downloading the zipped file from http://www.robots.ox.ac.uk/~vgg/data/flowers/17/17flowers.tgz and extracting the files into this repo's root folder

 #### Restructuring
-Originally the dataset is structured by having the first 80 images belonging to the first species, the next 80 images to the second, and so on.
+Originally, the dataset is structured by having the first 80 images belonging to the first species, the next 80 images to the second, and so on.
 The file ```restructure.py```, found in the repo, will build the structure we want if it is run in the same folder as ```jpg```.
-If push comes to shove this step can also be done manually.
+This step can also be done manually, see [Preparing the dataset](#preparing-the-dataset) section for more info.

-The newly created folder called ```flowers``` should be placed in the same directory as the guide if you want to run it.
+Make sure that the newly created folder is called ```flowers``` (this will happen automatically after running ```restructure.py```) and is placed in the same directory as this guide, i.e. root folder of this repo.
 When this is the case you are ready to go!